-This renovated playground takes advantage of the site’s topography, with separate play areas on terraces, organized according to age and play ability, threaded together by a series of meandering pathways that provide an accessible route throughout the playground, including to the top of the slide.
-The centerpiece of the playground — a treasured concrete slide that cascades down the side of a large earthen mound — has been preserved, anchoring the updated playground to the cherished memories of the community’s past.
+This renovated playground takes advantage of the site’s topography, with separate play areas on terraces, organized according to age and ability, threaded together by a series of meandering pathways that provide an accessible route throughout.
+We preserved a treasured concrete slide – the centerpiece of the playground – that cascades down the side of a large earthen mound.
 Midway on the journey to the top of the slide, an observation platform sits perched on a forest of steel columns, evocative of the trees in the surrounding park.
-The platform overlooks the preschool area below while facilitating expansive views of Mountain Lake.
-Apertures in the platform provide framed moments of intrigue for the users both above and below.
+The platform overlooks the preschool area below and nearby Mountain Lake.
+Openings in the platform provide framed moments of intrigue for the users both above and below.

 Additional design elements draw on the rich natural history of the site.
 The ‘sand dunes’ of the preschool area represent the rolling sand dunes that once spread across the region; the ribbed pattern of the concrete walls is an abstraction of tulle reeds that line the shores of Mountain Lake; tracks of birds and animals native to the area imprint the surface of the wall that borders the school age area; while large sculptures, including a frog and turtle, acknowledge the native aquatic life in the lake.
 These site-specific references are enriched by large timber play structures, giving the impression that they were fashioned from logs of the surrounding forests.